 The high turnover in field missions risks the continuity of strengthened capacity in dealing with organized crime and TNT.
-The project aims to overcome this by fostering sustainability and continuity and by serving as a repository for any UNPOL officer assigned to handle issues related to organized crime and TNT.
-As in 2020 and 2021, a global crisis like a pandemic limits the direct support to Police Components and in-person engagement, so alternative working methods will continue to be implemented, including online workshops and remote support, as necessary.
+The project aims to overcome this, by fostering sustainability and continuity, to serve as a repository for any UNPOL officer assigned to handle issues related to organized crime and TNT.
+As in 2020 and 2021, a global crisis like a pandemic limits the direct support to the Police components and the face-to-face workshops.
+Alternative working methods have been developed and implemented, including online workshops and remote support.

-• Proposed budget
+Proposed budget

-Item Brief Description Total Amount Travel Capacity-building workshop of the SOC Focal Point \$70,000.00 Network (15-20 participants) and key partners Travel In-mission visits/assessments in support of respective \$70,000.00 Police Components Operating expenses Conference services \$5,000.00 Programme Support Costs (13%) \$18,850.00 Total: \$163,850.00
+Item Brief Description Total Amount

+Contractual services One workshops: SOC Focal Point Network (15-20 participants) and key partners \$80,000

+Travel and DSA Four in-mission visits/assessments in support of respective Police Components \$90,000

+Programme Support Costs (13%) \$22,100

+Total: \$192,100